 Type of Accounts

-All Revolut accounts have buit-in budgeting feature that shows customers where their money is going each month.
+All Revolut accounts have a built-in budgeting feature that shows customers where their money is going each month.
 They can also set up monthly budgets for things like restaurants and groceries.

 Cryptocurrency on Revolut

-Revolut cryptocurrency service allows account holders to instantly exchange 29 currencies into Bitcoin, Litecoin, Ethereum, Bitcoin Cash, and Ripple.
+Revolut cryptocurrency service allows account you to instantly exchange 29 currencies into cryptocurrencies, including Bitcoin, Litecoin, Ethereum, Bitcoin Cash, and Ripple.
 The bank works with cryptocurrency exchanges such as Coinbase and Bitstamp to allow you to buy crypto easily from your Revolut account.
 However, cryptocurrency transactions are not safeguarded under the UK Electronic Money Regulations 2011 or covered by the Financial Services Compensation Scheme.
 Moreover, Revolut’s cryptocurrency service is not regulated by the Financial Conduct Authority, a UK financial regulatory body.

 If you are on an eligible plan or in an eligible location, you can withdraw your cryptocurrency balance to an external wallet.
-Unfortunately, you will not be able to receive cryptocurrencies sent from outside of the Revolut platform, eg. external wallets.
+Unfortunately, you will not be able to receive cryptocurrencies sent from outside the Revolut platform, e.g. external wallets.
 This is a closed offering whereby you can buy, sell, exchange, and transfer within the Revolut platform.

 Revolut Money Transfer

 Revolut uses interbank exchange rate for money transfer in over 29 currencies.
-If you have signed up for Premium or Metal account, money transfer is free.
 Revolut supports both SWIFT and SEPA transfers to or from customers’ Revolut account.

 Banks will charge you when you spend or transfer money abroad.
 We’re not about hidden fees or rubbish exchange rates, and that’s why 10M+ people already use Revolut.

-Revolut services are available in the following countries: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
+Revolut’s services are available in the following countries: Austria, Australia, Belgium, Bulgaria, Canada, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 Revolut officially launched in the US in 2020.
 The fintech operates in the US in partnership with Metropolitan Commercial Bank (MCB), which holds clients’ funds and provides FDIC insurance for up to $250,000.
 Account holders in the US have access to AllPoint ATMs.
-Free withdrawals, however, are limited to $300 a month under the standard plan, $600 a month under the premium plan and $900 under Metal plan.
+There are no fees for withdrawals, up to $300 a month under the standard plan, $600 a month under the premium plan and $900 under the Metal plan.

 Is Revolut Safe?

 Revolut is a safe company to store and send money.
-The company is authorized by the Financial Conduct Authority (FCA) and regulated by the European E-Money Licence.
-It has a banking licence in Lithuania and operates in Ireland on a freedom of services basis.
-Money for Revolut cusomers in Ireland is kept in a segregated account in Lloyds bank and Revolut has no access to the money.
+The company is authorized by the Financial Conduct Authority (FCA) and holds a banking license for the EEA (European Economic Area).
+It operates in Ireland on freedom of services basis.
+Money for Revolut customers in Ireland is kept in a segregated account in Lloyds bank, and Revolut has no access to the money.
 Your funds in Revolut US are held at Metropolitan Commercial Bank, an FDIC insured institution.